Yoni / Without Linga

 Some suggesting that it is because of the mistreatment of women as to why science has progressed as far as it has, for us to then blindly consume.

-By using the method of culture jamming, which involves the altering of iconic signs to peddle new messages, I hope to replace the usual caution signs to those that relate directly to childbirth, thus, relating to the feminine Yon.
+For purely aesthetic reasonings, I imagined utilising aspects of culture jamming, which involves the altering of iconic signs to subvert political iconography, I hope to replace the usual caution signs to those that relate directly to childbirth, thus, relating to the feminine Yon.

 The title, Yoni / Without Linga, refers directly to the representation of the female (Yoni) in Sanskrit folklore.
 However, this Yoni is almost always represented alongside its male counterpart (Linga).
 In this work, we wanted to separate them, and allow one stand without the other.